zhina82/first-test/README.md

 ## Project Purpose

-This project was developed as a **university project** to practice and implement the following concepts:
+This project was developed to create and implement a Telegram bot while applying the following concepts and technologies:

 * Python programming
 * Telegram Bot development